SupportPay

 A segmented analysis works by sectioning the hair sample into smaller segments, and providing a month-by-month breakdown of analysis.
 This can be especially useful in obtaining a picture of consumption over a period of time and detecting a pattern of change in consumption.
 The advice in any circumstances in which drug usage has been declared, or an individual is trying to show a decrease/ abstaining from usage is to analyse in a segmented capacity.
 We often experience requests for segmented testing in circumstances where an individual is merely looking to disprove an allegation, and vice versa where overview testing is used in cases where an individual has consumed drugs and will require a broken down analysis to demonstrate a pattern of change in consumption.
 The key point to note here is the critical importance of case history, and using this to discuss with a toxicological provider as to the best manner to proceed forward, whilst providing the most economic option to all parties.

 We understand that concerns around the cosmetic impact of taking a hair sample can often have a bearing on testing and the case, but it is often little known that alternatives do exist.
 Nail testing works in a similar manner to hair strand testing, measuring drugs and metabolites deposited into the nail keratin as it grows.
 Sample collection is akin to general maintenance of nails that one would do at home, and for testing we will typically require 2 to 3mm per finger clipping.
 Nail testing provides a dense overview of 0-3 months and up to 6 months, and has added benefit of not being impacted or influenced by chemical treatments or cosmetic treatments.
 The same method of analysis can also be applied to the aforementioned alcohol testing, but only to test for excessive consumption and never for pure abstinence.
 Our recommendation in cases where an individual has limited head hair is always the alternative sample type of nails, given its detection window and flexibility.
-Below is a helpful infographic detailing the detection windows of varying matrices, and the method of analysis each sample type can offer:

-Logistics – How does it work?
+Logistics – How Does It Work?

 You may have received a court order that stipulates that hair or blood samples are to be taken by a general practitioner with a kit to be sent to the doctor in order to conduct the sampling.
 This request perhaps stems from a traditional direction that is often copied and points to the procedures that were traditionally used, before in-house collection networks were established with trained sample collectors.
 From experience, facilitating an appointment with a GP presents a number of challenges and potential delays to the case, relinquishing your control of the timings of the case to workaround those of an overstretched public sector service.
 Regarding the appointment, we’ll have to liaise with and train the doctor.
 This is especially key in hair collection, as it is essential that the sample is collected in a very specific way to ensure forensic analysis follows specifications according to the research and scientific literature.
 We also need to ensure that the sample is collected in a way that does not limit or alter the detection period in the analysis.Therefore, we usually disregard these sections of the order, and instead use our trained sample collectors who offer the flexibility in arranging collections perhaps around working hours, childcare commitments and even attending your place of work if convenient.
 By utilising this service, we can ensure that all ‘sample by’ dates are adhered to, and provide a precise date for return of results.